Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Synthetic Data

 Our experiments show that LLMs rely on the ordering in which the events are verbalized in a narrative when determining causal relationships.
 To investigate this, we started with randomly generated events that were used to make a ground truth graph $G$.
-During the creation of the narrative, we specified that the LLM either place the events in (1) the order that matches the topological causal ordering of the graph (e.g., if event $A$ causes $B$, then event $A$ is mentioned before $B$ in the narrative), or (2) a way that runs opposite to the causal ordering (event $B$ would be mentioned before event $A$ in the narrative even though $A$ causes $B$).
-We refer to these as the \emph{Forward} and a \emph{Reverse} topological ordering, respectively.
-Upon inspection of the generated narratives, human evaluators (paper authors who were blinded to the causal graph) were able to properly extract the ground truth causal graph (94$\%$ of the time out of 50 randomly sampled narratives).
-As an example, the following is a GPT-4 generated \emph{Reverse} topological narrative for the causal chain \emph{Film festival} $\rightarrow$ \emph{Food truck rally} $\rightarrow$ \emph{Trampoline park party}: \begin{quote} In a \emph{trampoline park party}, guests bounced and laughed under the neon lights.
-The high-flying event was made possible by the success of the \emph{food truck rally} that took place earlier in the day.
-Food trucks lined the streets, offering a variety of delicious treats that fueled the fun and energy of the park party attendees. \emph{The film festival} set the stage for the rest of the events, creating a desire for cultural experiences and community gatherings that ultimately led to the \emph{trampoline park party}. \end{quote} Each edge in the narrative is verbalized in the opposite order to its place in the causal chain.
+During the creation of the narrative, we specified that the LLM either places the events in (1) the order that matches the topological causal ordering of the graph (e.g., if event $A$ (indirectly or directly) causes $B$, then event $A$ is mentioned before $B$ in the narrative), or (2) a way that runs opposite to the causal ordering (event $B$ would be mentioned before event $A$ in the narrative even though $A$ (directly or indirectly) causes $B$).
+We refer to these as the \emph{Forward} and \emph{Reverse} topological ordering, respectively.
+As an example, the following is a GPT-4o generated \emph{Reverse} topological narrative for the causal chain: \emph{Art exhibition}$\rightarrow$ \emph{Wine tasting} $\rightarrow$ \emph{Charity fundraiser}: \begin{quote} The \emph{charity fundraiser} was made possible because of the successful \emph{wine tasting event} that attracted numerous generous patrons.
+The \emph{wine tasting} was organized as a result of the \emph{art exhibition} drawing in a sophisticated audience interested in cultural experiences. \end{quote} Each edge in the narrative is verbalized in the opposite order to its place in the causal chain.
 All narratives can be found in the linked code.